npfs/npfs.github.io/cca.md

 ### Search for a URN

-You can find a URN in the system using either the URN itself, or by supplying a post code, date of birth and gender.
+You can find a URN in the system using either the URN itself, or by supplying a post code, date of birth and gender on the following screen.

 ![][manage-urn-search-form]